minoue-xx/rebalance_portfolio/README.md

 ## Creating Portfolio

-Option 1: You can start from [Upload Sample Data] and then add/delete to create your own Option 2: Upload csv file.
+Option 1: You can start from [Upload Sample Data] and then add/delete to create your own.

+Option 2: Upload csv file.
 See sampleData2Upload.csv for file format.